Alessandrob99/AP_Project/README.md

 4. At this point we are ready to use all the routes; an API platform for handling HTTP Requests (*like Postman*) could be really useful.
 The same results can be obtained using the CLI, but the whole process would result much more cumbersome.<br/>
+The project's root folder contains a JSON file with all the tests done in Postman.<br/>
 In order to take down the service and the Docker container use:
 ```
 docker-compose down